 What causes the feel wrong, odd, strange anxiety symptom?

-Anxiety causes the body to produce the stress response (also known as the fight or flight response).
+Apprehensive behavior, which creates anxiety, causes the body to produce the stress response (also known as the fight or flight response).
 The stress response stresses the body.
-When the body becomes overly stressed, which we call stress-response hyperstimulation, the body can exhibit a wide variety of odd and unusual sensations and symptoms.
+When the body becomes chronically stressed, which we call stress-response hyperstimulation, the body can exhibit a wide variety of odd and unusual sensations and symptoms.
 This feel wrong, odd, strange symptom is one of them.

 How to get rid of the feel wrong, odd, strange anxiety symptom?

-Because this feel wrong, odd, strange symptom is just a symptom of elevated stress, it needn't be a cause for concern.
-It will subside when you reduce your stress and give your body ample time to calm down.
-As your body's stress returns to a more normal level, symptoms of stress subside, including the feel wrong, odd, strange anxiety symptom.
+Because this feel wrong, odd, strange symptom is just a symptom of chronic stress, it needn't be a cause for concern.
+It will subside when you reduce your stress and give your body sufficient time to recover from the adverse effects of chronic stress.
+As your body's stress returns to a healthy level, symptoms of stress subside, including the feel wrong, odd, strange anxiety symptom.
 Therefore, this feel wrong, odd, strange symptom needn't be a cause for concern.